dust39/animated-enigma/readme.md

 ## My Site
 You dont need anything special to view my site.
 Is is hosted right here on Github.
 Just use the following link [ClickHere](https://dust39.github.io/animated-enigma/).
-You will also notice that my navigation pane and my footer pane stay fixed while scrolling.
+I had a lot of fun doing this and I learned alot!
 Please let me know what you think, all of my contact info can be found on my GitHub Profile page, [ClickHere](https://github.com/dust39).

 ### My Project Features
 #### Media Queries